KarthikGowdaRamakrishna/Drowsiness-Detection/README.md

 2. Since <a href="https://github.com/ultralytics/yolov5">yolov5</a> is already a pretrained model, we load it into our enviroment and run it on a generic image to check how it makes it's detections.

 ![output](https://user-images.githubusercontent.com/97375173/187121160-d42d4da8-51c7-442f-bef7-ca4545fe7925.png)
+#using 'opencv' lib to make realtime detection using computers webcam
 ![image](https://github.com/KarthikGowdaRamakrishna/Drowsiness-Detection/assets/144963620/f7f2ab5e-ed44-415b-b221-b6e06d5a7b52)
 ![image](https://github.com/KarthikGowdaRamakrishna/Drowsiness-Detection/assets/144963620/7931deb3-63ef-4402-8bf9-ddfdbd3ff332)